andywiecko/ECS/README.md

 end
 ```

-One can introduce custom hierarchy of the solver lifecycle by implementing `ActionsOrder` and `JobsOrder`.
+One can introduce a custom hierarchy of the solver lifecycle by implementing `ActionsOrder` and `JobsOrder`.
 The package contains default basic implementations:

-- `DefaultActionsOrder` supporting solver action on scheduling/on jobs complete events selection.
+- `DefaultActionsOrder` supports solver action on scheduling/on jobs complete events selection.
-- `DefaultJobsOrder` supporting linear ordering of the jobs.
+- `DefaultJobsOrder` supports linear ordering of the jobs.

 Below there is a figure of `DefaultActionOrder` and `DefaultJobsOrder` editors.
-Selected assets are directly fetched from test assembly.
+The selected assets are directly fetched from test assembly.

 ![jobs-actions-order](Documentation~/jobs-actions-order-editors.png)